 #3.
 Quiz question of the day

 Or, why don’t you start with a little guessing game?
-Everyone loves quizzes and so a little brain teaser at the beginning of your meeting will get your colleagues nicely energized.
+Everyone loves quizzes and so a little brain teaser at the beginning of your meeting will perk your colleagues up.

 This is an ideal icebreaker for recurring meetings.
 If you and your team meet regularly, you can turn this into a tradition and run one quiz question at the start of every one of your meetings.